About the Trust

 Sarah Graham – Chair of Community, Events and Publicity Committee

-The Trust has three full time members of staff Richard Bull (Park Manager and Company Secretary), Rob Allen (Park Supervisor), Dave Williams (Park Groundsman).
+The Trust has three full time members of staff Richard Bull (Park Manager and Company Secretary), Rob Allen (Park Supervisor), Dave Williams (Park Groundsman) and one part time Paul Gordon (Assistant Groundsman).

 The Annual General Meeting of the Trust is held in the autumn to which members of the public are most welcome to ask questions and learn more about the work of the Trust.